ukri-excalibur/excalibur-tests/apps/imb/README.md

 https://software.intel.com/en-us/imb-user-guide

+Builds automatically using spack.

-This runs the following MPI1 tests:
+Runs the following MPI1 tests using Intel MPI and OpenMPI:
-- PingPong (latency/bandwidth) on 2x nodes using 1x process per node
+- PingPong (latency/bandwidth) on 2 nodes using 1 process per node
-- Uniband and Biband (bandwidth) 2x nodes using a range of processes per node from 1 up to as many as there are physical cores.
+- Uniband and Biband (bandwidth) using a range of processes from 2 up to 256 using default task pinning (Fill up nodes one by one)

-# Installation - OpenHPC

-Install a `perf-tools` package e.g.:

-    sudo yum install ohpc-gnu8-perf-tools

-This installs gnu8, openmpi3 and mvapich2.

-# Installation - Spack

-Install package `intel-mpi-benchmarks` with default variants.

-See note in main README re. usage of spack with existing mpi library installations.

-# Configurating ReFrame

-See main README.

-# Running

-Run all tests e.g.:

-    cd hpc-tests
-    conda activate hpc-tests
-    reframe/bin/reframe -C reframe_config.py -c apps/imb/ --run --performance-report

 The following tags are defined:
     - Test name, one of "pingpong", "biband", "uniband".
-    - For uniband and biiband tests only: "procs_per_node=N" where N is 2, 4, ..., etc.